Analyzing client requirements in a timely and efficient manner

 Traditional tools and approaches for requirement analysis have a proven track record of performance.
 However, these approaches demand a lot of time, money, and input from several people.
 For example, holding workshops, speaking with stakeholders and end users, conducting form-input campaigns, and identifying and resolving issues all require time and human resources, which adds to the expense.

-Please refrain from making assumptions about what requirements analysis is or how it might be precise and effective if you do not want to put out the effort.
+Please refrain from making assumptions about what requirements analysis is or how it might be precise and effective if you do not want to put in the effort.
 Yes, I completely agree that these strategies are worthwhile if they are used at the organizational level and with clear business goals.
 Here, I offer an alternate strategy for entrepreneurs, startups, and established companies looking to investigate the digital aspects of their business models quickly and affordably.

 The activity of requirement analysis